camunda/camunda-docs-manual/content/installation/full/jboss/manual.md

 ## Camunda Spin

+The Spin plugin can be use to entend the engine functionality in order to serialize object variables from JSON and XML.
+For more information see the [Spin Reference]({{< relref "reference/spin/index.md" >}})

+### Setup Spin

 Add the following modules (if not existing) from the folder `$JBOSS_DISTRIBUTION/modules/` to the folder `$JBOSS_HOME/modules/`:

 * `org/camunda/spin/camunda-spin-core`